 And regardless of what our politicians promise, it will only be a matter of time before state and federal government DNA databases are compromised.
 Imagine what an insurance company might be willing to pay for this information prior to underwriting health and life policies.

 So keep playing with all those high-tech gadgets and continue believing that those who’ve warned of the Brave New World’s electronic concentration camp are simply delusional crackpots.

 Steve Spingola is an author and retired Milwaukee Police Department homicide detective.
-His latest print edition only book, Best of the Spingola Files, Volumes I & II, is now available at Amazon.com.
+He is set to appear on TNT’s show “Cold Justice,” on February 14.
+His latest book, Best of the Spingola Files, Vol. I & II, is available at Amazon.com.